StanislasStrasman/Noise_Schedule_for_Score-based_Generative_Models/README.md

 Official code repository for the paper:  [**An Analysis of the Noise Schedule for Score-Based Generative Models**](https://arxiv.org/abs/2402.04650)  published in *Transactions on Machine Learning Research (TMLR)*.

-This repository contains the code to experiments and figures from the paper, as well as modular implementations of diffusion processes and noise schedules for Score-based Generative Models.
+This repository contains the code to experiments and figures from the paper, as well as modular implementations of diffusion processes, noise schedules and theoretical bound approximations for Score-based Generative Models.

 </div>